tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 This is great for couple of reasons:

 - It validates, that our change to how `test*` functions are discovered is correct, and
-- We have to have a bit more smarter implementation to pass both tests now:
+- We have to have a bit smarter implementation to pass both tests now:

 ```javascript
 function fizzBuzz(number) {